Agenda

 Drew David Pascarella, Senior Lecturer, Finance, SC Johnson Graduate School of Management, Cornell University

-When you make decisions without financial skills, you are unable to evaluate their impact on the well-being of your organization.
+When you make decisions without financial skills, you are unable to evaluate their impact on your organization’s well-being.
 All members of healthcare organizations, in administrative or clinical roles, must have a basic understanding of their organization’s financial drivers.

 The first half of our session will focus on understanding and analyzing financial statements.
-Participants will assess the financial situation of a healthcare business by reviewing and analyzing their income statement, cash flow and balance sheet.
-Then we’ll shift to understanding and estimating shareholder value.
+Participants will assess the financial situation of a healthcare business by reviewing and analyzing its income statement, cash flow and balance sheet.
+Then, we’ll shift to understanding and estimating shareholder value.

-Participants will be introduced to valuation methodologies and learn how to apply these techniques to estimate the value of a range of healthcare companies to better understand the key drivers behind that value.
+We will introduce participants to valuation methodologies and show how to apply these techniques to estimate the value of a range of healthcare companies to better understand the key drivers behind that value.

 9 a.m. – 12:30 p.m.